dramthen/loowiki/content/Legends of Old Wiki/Commands & Systems/Equipment.md

 Equipment in Legends of Old is found from slaying enemies, or created at the [[disenchanting]] table.

 Non-named enemies in the game drop random items, where stats are randomized on a piece of equipment, random items are also scaled to the monster level that dropped them.
-However, named [[Enemies]] can drop named items which have predetermined stats, they can also occasionally drop [[shards]] which can be used at the [[disenchanting]] table.
+However, named [[Enemies]] can drop named items which have predetermined stats, they can also occasionally drop [[Shards]] which can be used at the [[disenchanting]] table.

 Named enemies also sometimes have specific drops that cannot be found until reaching a certain level, further incentivizing leveling up and gaining power through items and skills.
 Named drop tables are also defined by the monsters genus, for example two similar ghost haunt from [[Valley (Zone 1)]] may have the same drop table, but a frozen haunt which is found in [[Frost Keep (Zone 3)]] will have a different drop table entirely.
 Some named enemies are an entirely unique genus' and have a unique drop table along with that.